TehilaFavourite/Zeta-NFT-staking-contract/README.md

      * - The `_assetPID` is the assest (NFT address) associated to that indexed.
      * - The `_tokenIds` arrays of tokenID that user own on the (NFT address) to be staked.
      *
-     * Emits an {Staked} event.
+     * Emits a {Stake} event.
      */
     function stake(uint256 _assetPID, uint256[] memory _tokenIds) external {
         <!-- address isOwner ensures that user is the owner of the tokenID
-        If user is the owner, the NFT is transferred from the user to the smart contract for staking User can stake multiple NFT at once.
+        If user is the owner, the NFT is transferred from the user to the smart contract for staking.
+        User can stake multiple NFT at once.

         *getAsset* stores the asset information.